yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 70

-:notebook: The `notify` code example under the "Interpolation" heading is missing spaces between `notify` and the opening brace and after the opening brace.
+:notebook: The `notify` code example under the "Interpolation" heading is missing spaces before and after the opening brace.
 It should be formatted as follows:

 ```puppet
 notify { 'debug variable':